 We have long believed that strong corporate governance is critical to ensuring that TriCo is managed for the long-term benefit of our shareholders.
-We continue to review our corporate governance policies and practices along with provisions of the rules of the SEC and the listing standards of the Nasdaq Stock Market.
+We continue to review our corporate governance policies and practices along with provisions of the rules of the SEC and the listing standards of the Nasdag Stock Market.

 Code of Conduct; Code of Ethics for Chief Executive Officer and Senior Financial Officers.
 Our board of directors has adopted a code of ethics and business conduct ("code of conduct") that applies to all of our directors, officers and employees.
 The code of conduct sets forth the standard of conduct that we expect all of our directors, officers and employees to follow, including our Chief Executive Officer and Chief Financial Officer.
-In addition, our board of directors has adopted a code of ethics for the chief executive officer and senior financial officers ("code of ethics") that applies to our Chief Executive Officer, our Chief Financial Officers ("code of ethics") that applies to our Chief Executive Officer, our Chief Financial Officer serving in a finance function and sets forth specific standards of conduct and ethics that we expect from such individuals in addition to those set forth in the code of conduct.
+In addition, our board of directors has adopted a code of ethics for the chief executive officer and senior financial officers ("code of ethics") that applies to our Chief Executive Officer, our Chief Financial Officer and any other officer serving in a finance function and sets forth specific standards of conduct and ethics that we expect from such individuals in addition to those set forth in the code of conduct.
 We expect that any amendments to the code of conduct or the code of ethics, or any waivers of their respective requirements, will be disclosed on our website, as well as any other means required by Nasdaq rules or the SEC.